London Unplugged: Plot

 The final segment is an adaptation of Virginia Woolf's short story "Kew Gardens".

 During the making of the film, a number of interlinking devices were filmed and trialled by supervising director Nicholas Cohen, before settling on Yourlance Richard's run across London.
 These included: short documentaries about Londoners of different ages and backgrounds, a thread following the work of a London Hackney cab driver and a selection of London archive material set to music.
 Ultimately, the story of a female athlete running the length of London was felt to be the strongest metaphor for the universal struggle of London living, revealing the scale of the city to a pedestrian and examining the typical Londoner's need to escape from their familiar corner of the city, the common London life as a "postcode prisoner".
 Both Yourlance Richards herself and her run, proved popular with press and public.

 Production

-The film was made by emerging London filmmakers in conjunction with community groups, such as Four Corners Film in Bethnal Green, the Refugee Journalism Project and the Migrant Resource Centre.
+The film was made by emerging London filmmakers originating from a core of graduating students from the London Film School and in conjunction with community groups, such as Four Corners Film in Bethnal Green, the Refugee Journalism Project and the Migrant Resource Centre.

 Release

 The film premiered at the East End Film Festival in 2018.
 It opened in cinemas in January 2019.
 A screening at the Peckhamplex in London on 18 January 2019 was followed by a Q&A with the filmmakers.
 London Unplugged went on to have a limited theatrical release with Everyman Cinemas and the ICA Cinema until May 2019, selling out in advance at all Q&A screenings.
 The film also played regionally in cinemas in Broadstairs, Norwich and Orkney, among other places.
+UK DVD release was handled by Lionsgate UK, international by Gravitas Films in the USA.